 Pro tip: When sports teams are in town to play the Blazers or Timbers, they generally stay at The Nines.
 Visit Departure around game days to rub elbows with your favorite athletes.

 Everyone loves a good dive bar, and Kelly’s Olympian is – in my opinion – one of the best in Portland.
 Kelly’s Olympian is Portland’s third oldest continuously opened and operated bar/restaurant.
 Where cheap, stiff drinks meet above average bar food, and a myriad of antique neon signs shed light on vintage motorcycles that hang from the ceiling.
-At first glance, Kelly’s may seem a classic biker bar, but the guests who frequent the establishment range from businessmen, to students, and bikers to hipsters.
+At first glance, Kelly’s may seem a classic biker bar, but the guests who frequent the establishment run the gamut from businessmen, to students, and bikers to hipsters.
 The bar is a favorite gathering place for locals from all walks of life (which makes for great people watching).

 Pépé le Moko: